 “Behavior is communication.
 Frequent meltdowns may be due to chronic gastrointestinal pain that your child cannot express any other way.”

-- Ask parents of local friends if they have a favorite gastrointestinal doctor that thinks outside of the box and is a good listener.
+- Ask fellow autism parents and friends if they have a favorite gastroenterologist who thinks outside of the box and is a good listener.

-- Furthermore, know what you want from your gastroenterologist.
-If you print and bring the articles to your appointment and know what to ask for, it can make the process easier.
+- If you bring a copy of these articles to your appointment and know what to ask for, it can make the process easier.

-Typically, a complete assessment for a child with complex gastrointestinal issues should include the things listed below.
-If not, you can ask about them.
+Typically, a complete assessment for a child with complex gastrointestinal issues includes the following:

 - Physical examination